Best Inexpensive Valentine Champagne (Recommendations for Any Romantic Occasion)

 Beyond the ties to intrigue and mystery, the wine is incredibly elegant.
 It offers yeasty, brioche notes and the most remarkably tiny, vibrant stream of bubbles.
 This is sexy wine.

-Of course, you don’t have to drink Champagne on Valentine’s Day.
 For something different, try making Champagne cocktails.
-Here are a few of my favorite cocktail recipes, (be sure to check my notes on using sparkling wine alternatives to Champagne in these drink recipes!)
+Here are a few of my favorite cocktail recipes, (be sure to check my notes on using sparkling wine alternatives to Champagne in these drink recipes.)

 Cupid’s Kiss Champagne Cocktail